cliffano/convo-node/README.md

 convo-node
 ----------

-Convo Node is node.js utility module for [Convo](https://github.com/cliffano/convo).
+convo-node is node.js utility module for [Convo](https://github.com/cliffano/convo).
+This module is meant to be used by [Convo Generator](http://github.com/cliffano/convo-generator).

 Installation
 ------------